pace-neutrons/Horace/documentation/user_docs/docs/manual/Simulation.rst

 dispersion
 ==========

-Calculate dispersion relation for dataset or array of datasets.
+Calculate dispersion relation for a dataset or array of datasets.

 .. code-block:: matlab

    [wdisp,weight] = dispersion(win, dispreln, p)   % dispersion and spectral weight

-The output dataset (or array of data sets), ``wdisp``, will retain only the Q axes, and the signal array(s) will contain the values of energy along the Q axes.
+The output dataset (or array of data sets), ``wdisp``, will retain only the **Q** axes, and the signal array(s) will contain the values of energy at the relevant **Q**-points.
 If the dispersion relation returns the spectral weight, this will be placed in the error array (actually the square of the spectral weight is put in the error array).

 .. note::